molikto/KotlinParserGenerator/README.md

 # Kotlin Parser Generator

-This is a simple Scala script and some Kotlin file to generate JSON parsering code.
+This is a simple Kotlin script and some Kotlin file to generate JSON parsering code.

 Why another JSON parser library?